David Cobb (Massachusetts politician): Biography

 Born in Attleborough in the Province of Massachusetts Bay on September 14, 1748, Cobb graduated from Harvard College in 1766.
 He studied medicine in Boston and afterward practiced in Taunton.
 He was a member of the Massachusetts Provincial Congress in 1775; lieutenant colonel of Jackson's regiment in 1777 and 1778, serving in Rhode Island and New Jersey; was aide-de-camp on the staff of General George Washington; appointed major general of militia in 1786 and rendered conspicuous service during Shays' Rebellion.
 He was a charter member of the American Academy of Arts and Sciences in 1780.
 Cobb was also admitted as an original member of the Society of the Cincinnati in the state of Massachusetts at the conclusion of the war.

-Massachusetts Government
+Massachusetts government

-He served as a judge of the Bristol County Court of Common Pleas 1784–1796, and as a member of the State house of representatives 1789–1793, and the Massachusetts Senate, and served as Speaker of the Massachusetts House of Representatives and President of the Massachusetts Senate.
+He served as a judge of the Bristol County Court of Common Pleas 1784–1796, and as a member of the State House of Representatives 1789–1793, and the Massachusetts Senate, and served as Speaker of the Massachusetts House of Representatives and President of the Massachusetts Senate.

 Congress

+Cobb was a candidate to represent the 7th congressional district in 1788, and the 6th congressional district in 1790.

-He was elected to the Third United States Congress (March 4, 1793 – March 3, 1795).
+Cobb was elected to the Third United States Congress (March 4, 1793 – March 3, 1795).
+He is the only person elected to the U.S. House via Massachusetts's at-large congressional seat.